 12.3.
 Completeness

 Since 2010, most EU member states deliver full JVS.
 France, Italy and Denmark still provide incomplete data, therefore EU aggregates are only available for the job vacancy rates.
-In France, only business units with 10 employees or more are surveyed.
-In France and Italy, in the sectors of public administration, education and human health (NACE Rev. 2 sections O, P and Q), public institutions are not fully covered.
+In France and Italy, public institutions are not fully covered in the sections ‘Public administration and defence; compulsory social security’ ‘Education’, and ‘Human health and social work activities’ (NACE Rev. 2 sections O, P and Q).
 In Denmark, only units within the business economy (NACE Rev. 2 sections B to N) are surveyed.

 13.1.
 Accuracy - overall